-This quickly drove the price of the pedal up.
-And this bidding game has not slowed down.
-The price of original Klons continue to increase, which has further fuelled the hype surrounding the pedal.
+This quickly drove the price of the pedal up, and this bidding game has not slowed down.
+The price of original Klons continues to increase, which has further fuelled the hype surrounding the pedal.

 Its design is simple but very effective, and I suspect that this had an impact on sales when the pedal was first released.

-And even now, with all of the different boutique guitar pedals in the market, the design of the Klon Centaur still stands out.
+Even now – with all of the different boutique guitar pedals in the market – the design of the Klon Centaur still stands out.

 So there we have it – the 8 main reasons that the Klon Centaur has become such a famous guitar pedal.

 As you can see, there are a whole number of factors at play here.

 The Klon was innovative and revolutionary when it was released.
 Bill Finnegan produced the pedal at a time when guitar pedals and large pedalboards were not in vogue.